 - Allow to install the software on your computer.

-- After the installler has started, a first selection window will appear as displayed below.
+- After the installer has started, a first selection window will appear as displayed below.
 Select the English language and click the ‘OK’ button to proceed.

 - After selecting the installation destination folder the component selector will appear, as displayed in Figure 3.
 Most desktop and laptop computers these days are using a 64-bit architecture, therefore select (using the pull down menu) the 64-bit User installation as displayed in the image shown below and click on the ‘Next’ button.

 - After selecting the components to install the startup options need to be set.
 Select, as shown in Figure 4 below, the customized startup by selecting the ‘Yes’ radio button followed by clicking on the ‘Next’ button.

-- The first startup options to set is the Display Mode, as show below.
-Select the Single Document Interface by selecting the ‘SDI (separate windows)’ radiobutton as displayed and clicking on the ‘Next’ button.
+- The first startup option to set is the Display Mode, as show below.
+Select the Single Document Interface by selecting the ‘SDI (separate windows)’ radio button as displayed and clicking on the ‘Next’ button.

 - Next select the help style startup option.
 Leave this at the default ‘HTML help’ value, as displayed in Figure 6, and click on the ‘Next’ button.

-- The one before last startup setting is to set a ‘Start Menu’ folder name.
+- The one before last startup option is to set a ‘Start Menu’ folder name.
 Unless wishing to use a different name, leave the default value as displayed below.
 This will create a folder named ‘R’ in the ‘Start Menu’ of Windows, from which the R GUI (graphical user interface) can be started.

-- The last startup setting to set allows for some customization of shortcut links.
+- The last startup option to set allows for some customization of shortcut links.
 Preferably leave the default settings and continue by clicking on the ‘Next’ button.
 This will trigger the installation.
 At the end the image shown in Figure 8 will appear.
 To exit the setup click on the ‘Finish’ button.